strapdata/elassandra-operator/docs/source/security.rst

 In order to access Kubernetes nodes information about server type, storage type and optional public IP address, the Elassandra operator create a dedicated ServiceAccount suffixed by ``nodeinfo`` associated to the ClusterRole ``node-reader``.
-When starting Elassandra pods, this allows an init container to retrieve usefull information.
+When starting Elassandra pods, this allows an init container to retrieve these information.

 The node-reader has the following permissions: